GlidingRaven/Juggler/README.md

 ### Debugging

-* *data_preparation.ipynb* Contains details of data processing for action model training
+* **data_preparation.ipynb** Contains details of data processing for action model training
-* *make_calibration_model* Processing for calibration models
+* **make_calibration_model** Processing for calibration models
-* *motor_tester.py* Simple tester with 5 textbox: 4 angles + delay time
+* **motor_tester.py** Simple motor tester with 5 textbox: 4 angles + delay time
-* *motor_configurator.py* The program calculates the turning angles for each motor based on the two required angles
+* **motor_configurator.py** The program calculates the turning angles for each motor based on the two required angles.
+And sends to the motor controller
-* *save_video.py* Simply records video from one camera for later debugging without actually connecting the camera.
+* **save_video.py** Simply records video from one camera for later debugging without actually connecting the camera.
 The video is saved in the /cam folder

+## Conclusion
+Although the algorithm works brilliantly well in the simulation, it is bad on a real device.
+Softening the movement of stepper motors and making parts on metalworking machines is required

 [Technical details](https://docs.google.com/document/d/1umx8ZsqzESH3lx-r5ZVmqLn8rJtWfMUKcmMkzg1vBDY/edit?usp=sharing)